June 18, 2025

 http://narf.org/nill/bulletins/legislation/119_uslegislation.html

-• S.1750 - A bill to reaffirm the applicability of the Indian Reorganization Act to the Poarch Band of Creek Indians, and for other purposes.
+• S.2098 - A bill to provide for the conveyance of certain property to the Southcentral Foundation located in Anchorage, Alaska, and for other purposes.

 Law Review & Bar Journal Bulletin (contact us if you need help finding a copy of an article)